 Try to spend around 5 minutes per day learning new words.

-If you want to learn Russian from home, it’s a good to install one of these language learning apps.
+If you want to learn Russian from home, it’s a good to install one of these apps for learning Russian.
 The last advice I want to give you is to try one single app at a time.
 How often have you installed 5+ different apps after reading an article like this?

 Having an app on your phone by itself doesn’t do anything.